evomimic/map-narratives/docs/drafts/overview.md

 The MAP is a foundation you build with — a living substrate for regenerative action.

 ### 🌱 For individuals:
-- Put yourself on the MAP — literally and figuratively.
+- Everything starts with putting yourself on the MAP — literally and figuratively.
 - Establish your personal identity and private _I-Space_.
 - Within your I-Space you can:
   - Connect to _place_ — record your physical location.